 The entry fee is $150 per team.
 Teams can consist of three or four players (games are three-on-three, but each team can have a sub).
 Payment and registration are due by July 15 at noon Central Time.
 By registering for the tournament, you are agreeing to our terms and conditions.

 This year, to make things even more competitive for serious players and even more hopeful for the rest of us, the Mike Madness tournament will feature two divisions: "Elite" and "Regular Human."
-(Not that anyone playing in this tournament is "regular."
-You're special.)

 High-level ballers don't want to risk injury against 60-year-olds or middle-schoolers, just as regular, gainfully employed non-giants want a real shot at winning.
 Here are some guidelines to help determine which division your team should enter: